 Now Justice against rape is a crying demand in Bangladesh.
-Recently gruesome gang rape incidents in Sylhet MC Collage & Khagrachori Hill District where a married woman and a tribal disabled girl were raped by some barbaric and ferocious rapists.
+Recently gruesome gang rape incidents in Sylhet MC Collage and Khagrachori Hill District where a married woman and a tribal disabled girl were raped by some barbaric and ferocious rapists.
 Demand for fast-track trial in rape cases is a need of hour.
 In last year a student of University of Dhaka was raped recklessly at the capital just at evening which was highly discussed across the country.
-Moreover the offence of rape was almost doubled in 2019 comparing to other years’ statistics.
+Moreover the offence of rape was almost doubled in 2019 comparing to other years' statistics.

 Now people want a speedy justice and punishment to the rapist.
 According to Ain O Shalish Kendra (ASK), 975 women and children have been raped till September, 2020 and 363 victims were children among them whereas 43 women and children were killed after rape.
 On average 108 women and children were raped in each month in this year.
 According to the finding of the research of ASK, 80% rapists are the known persons of the victims.
 1406 victims have been admitted in 11 one stop crisis centres (OCCs) because of rape and sexual assault till August, 2020.
 [Prothom Alo, September 30, 2020]